intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 application for a specific FPGA device.

-To satisfy this use case, this design adds a new compile-time switch `-fsycl-assume-all-kernels-run-on-targets` which is an assertion by the user that all device code in the translation unit is expected to be runnable on the specified target device(s).
+To satisfy this use case, this design adds a new compile-time switch `-fsycl-fixed-targets` which is an assertion by the user that all device code in the translation unit is expected to be runnable on the specified target device(s).

 The definition of this switch is:

-> `-fsycl-assume-all-kernels-run-on-targets=target,target...`
+> `-fsycl-fixed-targets=target,target...`
 >
 > This switch may be passed on the compilation line as an assertion by the
 > user that all device code in the source file (translation unit) is expected